OctopusDeploy/docs/src/pages/docs/infrastructure/deployment-targets/cloud-target-discovery/index.md

 ## Add step to deployment process

 Octopus will discover targets if one of the following steps are in your deployment process.
-Each step will discover targets that match it's target tags.
+Each step will discover targets that match its target tags.

 - Deploy an Azure App Service
 - Deploy an Azure Web App (Web Deploy)